 3 ways I’m trying to slow down

-I like to think that while I might not be getting younger, hopefully I’m wiser.
+I like to think that while I might not be getting younger, hopefully, I’m wiser.
 That means I need to take more care of myself more than ever before.

 - Sleep gives me energy

 I’ve learned more about sleep so I can help my clients, I’ve made changes to my own sleep too.
-I get at least one early night every week and I’m going to bed earlier generally so I get my seven hours.
+I get at least one early night every week and I’m going to bed earlier generally so I get my seven and a half hours.
 Good sleep habits might seem impossible when you’re busy, but my bed-time ritual makes a difference to my energy and skin, which I care about more than getting a few more things off my to-do list.